Introduction to RabbitMQ

 RabbitMQ can also be used with Cassandra (No-SQL) if your application is required to run on stream history, and you can also use LevelDB plugin if your application needs to use Infinite Queue.

-Messaging allows applications to connect and scale-up.
-Applications can connect to one another, as parts of a larger application, or end-users’ devices and data.
+Messaging allows applications to connect and scale up.
+Applications can connect as parts of a larger application or end-user devices and data.
 RabbitMQ is a messaging broker- an intermediate entity for messaging.
 It provides a common platform for your applications to send and receive messages and a safe place for your messages to live until consumed.

 It offers the following features:

-- Reliability: It offers a number of features that allow you to trade off performance with reliability, delivery acknowledgements, including persistence, high availability, and publish confirms.
+- Reliability: It offers several features that allow you to trade off performance with reliability, and delivery acknowledgments, including persistence, high availability, and publish confirms.

-- Flexible Routing: Messages arrive at exchanges and then routed to queues.
-RabbitMQ offers a number of predefined exchanges for various use cases.
-You can define more complex routing by binding exchanges together or defining your own exchange-type as a plugin.
+- Flexible Routing: Exchanges receive messages and then route them to queues.
+It offers several predefined exchanges for various use cases.
+You can define more complex routing by binding exchanges or defining your exchange type as a plugin.

-- Clustering: Two or more RabbitMQ servers that are on the local network can be clustered together, forming a single large broker.
+- Clustering: Two or more RabbitMQ servers on the local network can be clustered together, forming a single large broker.

-- Federation: For some use cases, servers need to be unreliably and loosely connected than allowed by clustering.
+- Federation: For certain use cases, servers may require a looser and less reliable connection than what clustering allows.
 RabbitMQ offers a federation model for such cases.

-- Highly Available Queue: Queues can be replicated across several nodes of the cluster, which ensures that messages are safe even in the case of hardware failure.
+- Highly Available Queue: Queues can be replicated across several cluster nodes, ensuring that messages are safe even during hardware failure.

-- Multi-Protocol: RabbitMQ supports several of the messaging protocols.
+- Multi-Protocol: It supports several of the messaging protocols.

-- Management-UI: RabbitMQ comes equipped with an easy to use Management UI that helps in smooth control and monitoring of every aspect of the broker.
+- Management-UI: RabbitMQ has an easy-to-use Management UI that helps smooth control and monitor every broker aspect.

-- Tracing: In case the system misbehaves, RabbitMQ offers to trace support to find out what is breaking the system.
+- Tracing: If the system misbehaves, RabbitMQ offers to trace support to find out what is breaking the system.

-- Plugin System: RabbitMQ comes with varieties of plugins, and you are also allowed to write a custom plugin to meet requirements.
+- Plugin System: It comes with various plugins; you can also write a custom plugin to meet requirements.

 Conclusion

-RabbitMQ is widely used in the industry as it supports complex-routing.
+The industry widely uses RabbitMQ due to its support for complex routing.
 It has been adopted by many big companies/organizations like JP Morgan, NASA (for Nebula Cloud Computing), and Google.
-In fact, it also finds usage in India’s Aadhar Project, which is the largest biometric database in the world.
+It also finds usage in India’s Aadhar Project, the largest biometric database in the world.

 Recommended Articles

 This is a guide to What is RabbitMQ.
-Here we discuss why we use RabbitMQ and what we can do with it, and the features.
+Here we discuss why we use RabbitMQ, what we can do with it, and its features.
 You may also have a look at the following articles to learn more –